-Before you install the router, you should connect your PC to the Internet through your broadband service successfully.
-If there is any problem, please contact your ISP.
-After that, please install the router according to the following steps.
+Before installing the Router, please make sure your broadband service provided by your ISP is available.
+If there is any problem, please contact with your ISP.
+After that, please install the Router according to the following steps.
 Don't forget to pull out the power plug and keep your hands dry.

-- 1. Power off your PC, Cable/DSL modem, and the router. - 2.
-Locate an optimum location for the router.
-The best place is usually near the center of the area in which your PC will wirelessly connect.
-The place must accord with the Installation Environment Requirements. - 3.
+- 1. Locate an optimum location for the Router.
+The best place is usually near the center of the area in which your PC will be wirelessly connected.
+The place had better accord with the Installation Environment Requirements. - 2.
 Adjust the direction of the antenna.
-Normally, upright is a good direction. - 4.
-Connect the PCs and each Switch/Hub in your LAN to the LAN Ports on the router, shown in figure 3-1.
-(If you have the wireless NIC and want to use wireless connector, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the router, shown in figure 3-1. - 6.
+Normally, upright is a good direction. - 3.
+Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the router, shown in Figure 2-3.
+(If you have the wireless NIC and want to use wireless function, you can skip this step.) - 4.
+Connect the DSL/Cable Modem to the WAN port on the router, shown in Figure 2-3. - 5.
 Connect the AC power adapter to the AC power socket on the router, and the other end into an electrical outlet.
-The router will start to work automatically. - 7.
-Power on your PC and Cable/DSL modem.
+The router will start to work automatically. - 6.
+Power on your PC and Cable/DSL Modem.

-Figure 3-1 Hardware Installation of the TL-WR641G 108Mbps Wireless Router
+Figure 2-3 Hardware Installation of the Router